The Pagodas of Siem Reap

 Wat Preah Prom Rath (វត្តព្រះព្រហ្មរតន៍)

-Located centrally nearby the river the wat features many statues depicting the life of Buddha, a large Chedi, and a pagoda with outer wall murals and inside, a large reclining Buddha.
+Located centrally near the river, the monastery features many statues depicting the life of Buddha, a large Chedi, a pagoda with outer wall murals, and inside, a large reclining Buddha.
 On the grounds are two cannons, relics of the French Colonial era once belonging to the warlord Dap Chhoun.
-The large Chedai or stupa here apparently contains an ancient picture of Buddha.
-Also, note the main entry gate with a large four-sided head representing Brahma the Hindu god, and beneath it a relief depicting the Defeat of Maya (a Hindu tale).
+The large Chedai or stupa here apparently contains an ancient image of Buddha.
+Also, note the main entry gate with a large four-sided head representing old Brahma, and beneath it a relief depicting the Defeat of Mara.
 Location: Near Pub Street on Pokambor Avenue.
 Read More

 Wat Kesararam (វត្តកេសារារាម)